MatthewF.Wilson,Ph.D.

 This is an area I find genuinely interesting.
 Voice interfaces are getting good enough to be useful, and there are a lot of applications that make sense: phone systems, scheduling agents, conversational assistants for specific domains.

 I've built systems that handle appointment scheduling, answer questions from knowledge bases, and guide users through multi-step processes.
-The technology is evolving quickly, which makes it fun to work in.
+The technology is evolving quickly.

 Current Project